luciamayorf/Variant_calling_and_filtering/README.md

 # Variant_calling_and_filtering

 In this repository I will perform the variant calling and filtering of a high coverage dataset of WGS samples of 50 individuals at ~30X.
+All the analyses were performed at CESGA server.

 ## Variant calling